 Students are entitled to an objective, professional evaluation of their academic work, and to a fair, equitable treatment during their academic relationships with the faculty.
 These criteria are observed by the AUK faculty as part of their professional responsibilities.
-A final grade assigned by an instructor may be appealed if:
+A final grade assigned by an instructor may be appealed if a student can provide evidence to the effect that there is/are:

-- There was a clerical/mathematical error in the calculation of the final grade. - There were inconsistent standards of evaluation such as deviation from the grading criteria as outlined in the course syllabus.

-The final grade determination was based on factors other than the student's performance in the course and/or completion of course requirements.

-The student's final grade was determined by different standards than other students in the same section of the course.
+- Clerical/mathematical/mechanical error in the computation of the final grade. - Inconsistent standard of evaluation that include, among others: - Unfair or unannounced deviation from the grading criteria as outlined in the course syllabus. - The final grade determination was based on factors other than the student's performance in the course and/or completion of course requirements. - The student's final grade was determined by different standards than other students in the same section of the course.

-The burden of proof of these conditions' rests on the student.

-A grade resulting from absences, beyond what the catalog allows, and academic dishonesty cannot be appealed.

-In cases where the grade appeal is based on a complaint involving prejudice, discrimination, harassment, etc., the student is referred to the Student Complaint Against Faculty Policy.

-A grade appeal must be submitted no later than the first day of the next spring or fall semester (whichever comes first) after the assignment of the grade that is appealed.
+A grade appeal must be submitted within 14 days of receiving the disputed grade or by no later than the first day of the commencement of the fall, spring or summer semester, whichever comes first after the assigning of the grade that is appealed.
 Failure to do so will preclude any possibility of subsequent action.
-Students should avoid taking the same course until the appeal case is resolved.